ritik2400/2-Wheeled-Line-Following-Bot/README.md

 # 2-Wheeled-Line-Following-Bot
-This contains the Arduino Compilable code for a 2-Wheeled Line Following Autonomous Bot.
+This contains the Arduino Uno Compiled code for a 2-Wheeled Line Following Autonomous Bot.
+Th Bot used LSA08 sensor Array.